-The final showdown for the North and South battle ended in May when only a small crowd attended.
-"With North 5.11 and South 3.l8 at three quarter time, the game looked good for North but South came with a rattle towards the end and won 6.15 to 6.11.
+The final showdown for the North and South battles over the past 6 years, ended in May when only a small crowd attended.
+"With North 5.11 and South 3.8 at three quarter time, the game looked good for North but South came with a rattle towards the end and won 6.15 to 6.11.
 There was not much football as there was overcrowding but the improvement in one player was noticeable and that was of young Cooper who kicked goals with judgment and coolness especially in the final quarter when there were movements in which older players may have become flurried."
 Nor West Echo.

 North Broome Football team (white singlets).

 (L-R)Back Row: Ian Forbes, Bob Kirby, Ivor Knowles (worked at the Post Office), Umpire Ogilvie, Ron Sheridan Policeman), Jim Burke, Baden Moss.Front row (L-R) Paul Allen (worked for Bert Kennedy), Geoff Moss, Jack Glennister (worked in the Post Office), Phil Swarbrick (worked in the Bank - a good footballer), _, Peter Haynes (boy in front.
 In 1998 Peter was 80 years old and lived in Perth.
 He is the father of Des Haynes.)
 He relates that sometimes he was chosen in the team but no one would give him a kick.

 May 8th Sth Broome 6.15 def Nth.
 Broome 6.11